lanl-ansi/PowerModelsGMD.jl/README.md

 </p>
 -->

 PowerModelsGMD.jl (abbr.
-PMsGMD) provides extensions to [PowerModels.jl](https://github.com/lanl-ansi/PowerModels.jl) (abbr.
-PMs) to evaluate the risks, to analyze and mitigate the impact of Geomagnetic Disturbances (GMDs) and E3 High-altitude Electromagnetic Pulse (E3~HEMP) events on the power grid.
+PMsGMD) is an open-source framework that provides extensions to [PowerModels.jl](https://github.com/lanl-ansi/PowerModels.jl) (abbr.
+PMs) for power system simulation, to evaluate the risks and mitigate the potential effects of Geomagnetic Disturbances (GMDs) and E3 High-altitude Electromagnetic Pulse (E3~HEMP) events on the power grid.

-This open-source toolbox is a greatly accessible, high-performance and easy-to-handle alternative to other commercially available software solutions.
+PMsGMD solves for quasi-dc line flow and ac power flow problems in a network subjected to Geomagnetically Induced Currents (GICs), and provides mitigation strategies by treating the transformer overheating problem as an optimal transmission switching formulation.
+Due to its open-source nature, it is easy to study, verify and customize its operation to best fit the application environment.
+Due to its speed and reliability, it is suitable to be a key component of frameworks that real-time monitor GMD manifestations and predict GICs on the power grid, that assess risk and enhance reliability by providing aid to system-operators and suggesting modifications in the network configuration.
+Thus, PMsGMD is equally useful for research and industry application.

 ## Core Problem Specifications

-* Geomagnetically Induced Current (GIC) DC Solve: Solve for steady-state dc currents on lines resulting from induced dc voltages on lines
-* Coupled GIC + AC Optimal Power Flow (OPF): Solve the AC-OPF problem for a network subjected to GIC.
-The dc network couples to the ac network by means of reactive power loss in transformers.
-* Coupled GIC + AC Minimum Load Shed (MLS).
-Solve the minimum-load shedding problem for a network subjected to GIC.
-* Coupled GIC + AC Optimal Transmission Switching (OTS).
-Solve the minimum-load shedding problem for a network subjected to GIC where lines and transformers can be opened or closed.
+* GIC DC: quasi-dc power flow
+* GIC -> AC - OPF: sequential quasi-dc power flow and ac optimal power flow
+* GIC + AC - OPF: ac optimal power flow coupled with a quasi-dc power flow
+* GIC + AC - MLS: ac minimum-load-shed coupled with a quasi-dc power flow
+* GIC + AC - OTS: ac optimal transmission switching with load shed coupled with a quasi-dc power flow

 ## Installation

+Prerequisite:
-First, follow the installation instructions for [PowerModels.jl](https://github.com/lanl-ansi/PowerModels.jl).
+To use PMsGMD, the installation of PMs is required.
+Follow instructions [here](https://github.com/lanl-ansi/PowerModels.jl).

+Installation:
 From the Julia package manager REPL type
 ```
 add https://github.com/lanl-ansi/PowerModelsGMD.jl.git
 ```

-Test with,
+Testing:
 ```
 test PowerModelsGMD
 ```